RussellJapheth/users-bask/README.md

-# Users and Notifications Microservices with RabbitMQ
+# UsersBask

 ## Project Overview

-The project consists of two microservices:
+The project is built with `CodeIgniter 4` and consists of two microservices:

 ***Users Service:*** Provides an endpoint to create a new user and stores the information in a database or log file.
 Upon successful creation, it publishes an event to RabbitMQ.